stephanschulz/co2-monitor/README.md

 The Arduino for the feather M4 express reads and records the CO2 levels, temperature, relative humidity, current time, and battery voltage.

+The repo also includes the macOS numbers file i used to make the data graph, as well as an exported file from numbers to excel.
+And here is a [google sheet](https://docs.google.com/spreadsheets/d/10woo27n-r7kHz9u2NyxbAo-_cQwC7mvG9KntwrtiVws/edit?usp=sharing) (but without the temperature plot)

 # Libraries used
 - Adafruit_SCD30.h
 - Adafruit_SSD1306.h